 - Find the account you want to connect.

 - Select the small arrow ▼ icon next to Account history from the Action column.

 - Follow the onscreen instructions.

-Next steps: Download and categorize your recent transactions
+Next steps: Download and categorise your recent transactions

 One of the most helpful features in QuickBooks Online is at your fingertips.
 Now that your accounts are connected, QuickBooks Online will automatically download transactions so you don't have to enter them manually.

-All you have to do is approve the way QuickBooks categorizes them.
-Learn more and get detailed steps for categorizing transactions.
+All you have to do is approve the way QuickBooks categorises them.
+Learn more and get detailed steps for categorising transactions.

 If you're having problems connecting your account or get an error, follow these steps.

 If you ever need to update your bank or credit card info, like your username or password, you can edit them directly from the Banking menu.

 - Go to the Banking menu, then select the blue tile for the bank account you want to update.